UPPMAX/uppmax_intro_day_1/docs/faq/README.md

 #### Reason 1: you want to learn advanced things

-When you have written your first scripts in Python and expect to learn new and more advanced things.
+When you are comfortably using UPPMAX and expect to learn new and more advanced things.

 In this case, the course will go too slow for you.